loopyd/install-grass/INSTALL.md

 ## How to Install

-The installer file:  ``install.sh`` will source and download the extension, and place the files where they need to be on your system correctly.
+The installer file:  ``getgrass.sh`` will source and download the extension, and place the files where they need to be on your system correctly.
 You can run the following commands:

 ```
 git clone https://github.com/loopyd/install-grass.git
 cd install-grass
-chmod +x ./install.sh
+chmod +x ./getgrass.sh
-sudo ./install.sh
+sudo ./getgrass.sh
 ```

 On some distrobutions, installation of additional packages will be required.
 The installer will prompt you which to search your package manager for, and install **manually**.
 The names of the packages **may vary** based upon your distrobution.
 You can access your package maintainer's resources to locate and install the nessecary packages.

 ## How to Update

-> ⚠️ The ``install-grass`` utility runs as the root user.
+> ⚠️ The ``getgrass`` utility runs as the root user.
 This means that permissions for manually installed files are owned by the root (UID=0, GID=0) user.
-You will see the message "Update failed" in your Desktop Node when using ``install-grass``.
+You will see the message "Update failed" in your Desktop Node when using ``getgrass``.
 This is normal.
 Extraction with ``ar`` via ``binutils`` is not able to preserve original ACLs, which is why this happens.

 To update your node, close your Desktop Node by right-clicking and selecting "Quit" from your Window Manager's taskbar, then open a terminal and type: